KoenQQ/incident_monitor_nl/README.md

 # incident_scraper
-Automatically scrapes Dutch emergency services messages
+Automatically scrapes Dutch emergency services messages and saves them in a db.